cjy513203427/IADBE/README.md

 # 📚 Architecture
 As you can see in the figure, the IADBE system is made up of three main parts: IADBE, IADBE Server, and IADBE Backend.
 IADBE is the system's core, with API and CLI acting as gateways.
-Datasets, models, and metrics are some of the system's most important parts.
+Datasets, Models, and Metrics are some of the system's most important parts.
 Models are based on open-source Anomalib and YOLOv8.
 The system has three main entry points: Train, Test, and Predict.

 ![IADBE Architecture](docs/imgs/iadbe_architecture.png)